rickeywang/dfu-utils-cross/README.md

+# Forked Notes

+This fork has added delays to make it work on STM32L4 devices.
+For more details, see commit 4e058c737da74091e3f39e2ea45041a83cb128e6

 # dfu-utils-cross

 This repo contains the scripts to compile (and cross-compile from a Linux machine) `dfu-utils` package for Linux (x86_64, x86, arm), OSX and Windows.